How do I defrost seafood correctly?

 This is how you defrost your seafood in a water bath:

-• After an hour, the product is thawed - it can be gently bent, no longer has any frozen spots, then it is ready for preparation
+After an hour, the product will be defrosted - it can be gently bent and no longer has any frozen spots, then it is ready for preparation.

 Did you use lukewarm water?